flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ## Application ID

+The ID chosen will determine the type of verification method available.
+It must be a constant and unique identifier of the application.
+Please choose it carefully and don't hesitate to ask the reviewers for help.

 The following rules should be followed when creating application IDs.

 - Each component of the ID must contain only the allowed characters